-1.8.
+1.6.
 Lookup Table Function Block

 Lookup Tables are used to give output response up to 10 slopes per input.
-If more than 10 slopes are required, A Programmable Logic Block can be used to combine up to three tables to get 30 slopes as described in Section 1.9.
+If more than 10 slopes are required, A Programmable Logic Block can be used to combine up to three tables to get 30 slopes as described in Section 1.7.

-Lookup tables have two differing modes defined by "X-Axis Type" setpoint, given in Table 18.
+Lookup tables have three differing modes defined by "X-Axis Type" setpoint, given in Table 17.
 Option '0 - Data Response' is the normal mode where block input signal is selected with the "X-Axis Source" and "X-Axis Number" setpoints and X values present directly input signal values.
 With option '1 - Time Response' the input signal is time and X values present time in milliseconds.
 And selected input signal is used as digital enable.

-0 Data Response 1 Time Response
+Option '2 - Enabled Data Response' works like the Data Response option with a configurable threshold for the input signal to enable and disable the output.
+The output value in 'disabled' mode can be defined by the user with "Output value when disabled" setpoint.